 Based on typical enrollment for new incoming undergraduates of 15 credits for each of three terms, totaling 45 credits per year.

-Based on the most common type of room.
+Based on the average cost of a common type of room and standard meal plan.
 University of Oregon students live on campus for their freshman year.